ibrahimchahine/gnss-raw-mesurments/README.md

 ## Overview

 This assignment focuses on the basic principles of Global Navigation Satellite System (GNSS).
-WE implemented a naive positioning algorithm based on the Root Mean Square (RMS) of selected (i.e., weighted) pseudo-ranges.
+WE implemented a naive positioning algorithm based on the Root Mean Square (RMS) of selected (i.e., weighted) pseudo-ranges. based on [John Mitchell's Website](https://www.johnsonmitchelld.com/)

 ## Objectives